 The executive club concierge lounge is a little odd here.
 It is the bar/lounge area next to the lobby, which is kind of blocked off.
 They have cookies, cake, and fruit out until early evening, and then add smoked salmon and a few other bits.
 Non- alcoholic drinks, coffee, and tea are free.
 All Explorist and Globalists receive access to the lounge, but the lounge does not serve breakfast and is not included with this perk.

 6. Crowne Plaza Athens City Centre

 The Crowne Plaza Athens City Centre also has an executive club lounge.
 While it isn’t the best in Athens, this club lounge adds to the comfort of your stay and is exclusively available to guests of the 22 Club rooms and 6 suites.
-Described as an “oasis of upscale tranquility” by the hotel, this lounge is bathed in sunshine and offer all-day refreshments, snacks and a fully stocked bar in the evening, with wine and beer.
+Described as an “oasis of upscale tranquility” by the hotel, this lounge is bathed in sunshine and offers all-day refreshments, snacks, and a fully stocked bar in the evening, with wine and beer.

-Technology-wise the lounge boasts a computer station, wired and wireless internet, flat-screen TV, electronic key access to members only, and ambient lighting that is strong yet soothing.
+Technology-wise, the lounge boasts a computer station, wired and wireless internet, flat-screen TV, electronic key access to members only, and ambient lighting that is strong yet soothing.
 You can even enjoy wireless printing that sends documents to the printer at the business center in the lobby.

 Club and suite hotel clients also have the privilege of receiving one guest free of charge at the Club Lounge, providing the ideal space for leisurely chats or business meetings.
-In the morning you can help yourself to the breakfast choices if you want a change to the buffet at the Ambrosia restaurant or Rooftop Garden Restaurant.
+In the morning, you can help yourself to the breakfast choices if you want a change to the buffet at the Ambrosia restaurant or Rooftop Garden Restaurant.
 The choice is yours!